vcusirossi/Portfolio/README.md

 Link to ShinyApp dashboard

 ## Spotted Lanternfly
-Please see the Spoted Lanternfly folder to https://vcusimano.shinyapps.io/spottedlanternfly/
+Please see the Spoted Lanternfly folder to review all code and access to data link to dashboard: https://vcusimano.shinyapps.io/spottedlanternfly/

 ## Bird Barrier Solutions